Linear Guide (LM Guide) Life Calculator — Rated Life, Hours & Static Safety (ISO 14728-1)

 - Basis guard — states the 50/100 km reference distance so the dynamic load rating C can't be mis-plugged

-- Branded PDF engineering report with the full ISO 14728-1 method shown
+- Branded PDF engineering report with the full method and its per-clause standard attribution shown

 Method & formulas